Reset Your Nervous System

 Clients report that KAP improves their confidence, increases curiosity, and fosters a sense of aliveness and inner safety.

-A typical KAP session is 2-3 hours long.
-You will only be “under the influence” of the medicine for about 40 minutes.
+A typical KAP session is 2.5 hrs long.
+You will only be “under the influence” of the medicine for about an hour.

 History of KAP